Getting ready for college is an exciting time, but the growing realization of the cost of college including setting up a dorm room can be daunting.

 Dorm Decor You Should Wait To Buy

-These often come with rules and restrictions and/or the need to know room sizes, so please hold off on buying these dorm items until you know.
+These often come with rules and restrictions and/or the need to know room sizes, so please hold off on buying these dorm items until you know your room assignment and rules.

 - Curtains